strat-main-team/jrconcha-mini-project-2/README.md

 - 📝 **Dynamic Blog Post Pages**
   - Employs dynamic generation for blog post pages!
   - Includes a comment form that uses **Server Actions** to save comments directly to the database
-  - Supports real-time **revalidation**, so new comments appear instantly—no page reload needed!
+  - Supports real-time **revalidation**, so new comments, blog posts, appear instantly—no page reload needed!
-  - Each post features **dynamically generated metadata** for better SEO and social sharing (Facebook, Twitter, Instagram, etc.)
+  - Each post features **dynamically generated metadata** for better SEO and social sharing (Facebook, Twitter)
 - 🔧 **Tailwind CSS** for utility-first, fully responsive styling
 - 🧩 **shadcn/ui** for accessible, customizable components
 - 🌞 Includes a theme toggle for light, dark, or system preference — making displayed content easy on the eyes
 - 📱 Fully responsive layout optimized for mobile, tablet, and desktop
+- ☁️ Utilize Cloudinary to store images in the cloud!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>